-7.05 TEMPORARY PROMOTION
+7.05 Temporary Promotion

-- (a) Should an employee be temporarily promoted to a higher level position he shall be paid on the higher job at the higher rate.
-In such event the employee's salary will be adjusted from the commencement of such relief period in accordance with (c), below. - (b) Should an employee be temporarily promoted to a supervisory or nonbargaining unit position the promotional increase shall be in effect if the period of temporary promotion exceeds two (2) consecutive working days. - (c) If a temporary promotion is three (3) groups or less above the employee's current level his promotional increase will be determined by Subsection 7.04 above.
-If a temporary promotion is four (4) groups or more above his current level the Employer will review the contents of the higher job group to determine the responsibilities to be assumed and will establish the appropriate job level for the relief period but the minimum increase will be three (3) groups. - (d) A statutory holiday shall be considered a working day in determining a promotion.
+- a) Should an employee be temporarily promoted to a higher level position he shall be paid on the higher job at the higher rate.
+In such event the employee's salary will be adjusted from the commencement of such relief period in accordance with (c), below. - b) Should an employee be temporarily promoted to a non-bargaining unit position the promotional increase shall be in effect if the period of temporary promotion exceeds two (2) consecutive working days or longer.
+All temporary promotions must be presented to the employee in writing.

-(e) An employee temporarily promoted to a higher job group will receive the minimum for the position or 5%, whichever is greater.
+- c) If a temporary promotion is three (3) groups or less above the employee's current level his promotional increase will be determined by Subsection 7.04 above.
+If a temporary promotion is four (4) groups or more above his current level the Employer will review the contents of the higher job group to determine the responsibilities to be assumed and will establish the appropriate job level for the relief period but the minimum increase will be three (3) groups. - d) A statutory holiday shall be considered a working day in determining a promotion. - e) An employee temporarily promoted to a higher job group will receive the minimum for the position or 5%, whichever is greater.
 Under no circumstances will an employee receive greater than the maximum of the range.